bhagavadgitadu22/theBIGbam/docs/USAGE.md

 # Applying theBIGbam to real projects?

-## Use case 1: medium dataset, 1 contig, 252 samples
+## Use case 1: medium dataset, 1 contig, 252 saples

 The temporal dataset comes from a microbial evolution experiment in which *Escherichia coli* K-12 was grown on an agar megaplate with increasing concentrations of trimethoprim [(Baym et al. 2016)](https://www.science.org/doi/10.1126/science.aag0822).